hunter3142/Pillar-Vending-Machine/README.md

 # Pillar-Vending-Machine
 ## Ruby Check
-Enter:
+- Enter:
 `$ ruby -v`
-Expect:
+- Expect:
 `ruby 2.X.X`
-If you need to install or update ruby please [go here](https://www.ruby-lang.org/en/downloads/)
+- If you need to install or update ruby please [go here](https://www.ruby-lang.org/en/downloads/)
 ## Git Clone
-Enter:
+- Enter:
 `$ git clone https://github.com/hunter3142/Pillar-Vending-Machine`
-Then:
+- Then:
 `$ cd pillar-vending-machine`
-Finally:
+## To Run
+- To run tests:
+`$ rspec`
+- To start program:
 `$ ruby vending_machine.rb`
+- To quit Press CTRL+C
 ## How To
 - To insert coins type `quarter` `nickel` or `dime` and press ENTER. (not case-sensitive)
 - To select an item type `1` `2` or `3` and press Enter.